galaxyproject/galaxy-hub/content/community/governance/index.md

 * Idea by Björn Grüning, Hans-Rudolf Hotz and others.

-In addition to their self-governance and collaboration, these boards interact with each other to build the annual Galaxy roadmap (link):
+In addition to their self-governance and collaboration, these boards interact with each other to build the annual Galaxy [roadmap](/roadmap/):

 1. The [Technical Board](/community/governance/gtb) and the Community Board are periodically asked for high-level input, representing the interests of the wider Galaxy community.
 2. The [Galaxy Executive Board](/community/governance/geb) reviews suggestions and creates a final high-level roadmap (1 week).